DallogFheir/tabby-cat/README.md

 ## Usage

-Each new tab is opened in a new group by default.
+Each new empty tab is opened in a new group by default.
 If you want to open a new tab in the same group as the currently active tab, you can use the keyboard shortcut (which is `Ctrl` + `Shift` + `L` by default; you can change it in the extension settings).
+Opening a new tab from a link opens the new tab in the same group as the tab which contains the link.

 ### Popup